Office of Affordable Housing

 Please Note

-The City of Santa Fe does not provide housing services or manage housing facilities directly.
-For contact information about available housing services, programs, and facilities in Santa Fe, click here for the brochure.
+The City of Santa Fe does not directly provide housing services or manage housing facilities.

 Santa Fe Civic Housing Authority